While contact lenses are safely worn by many, there is a risk of developing eye infections. Factors that contribute to an infection can include:

 Early diagnosis is important in treating corneal ulcers.
 Your optometrist will ask you questions to determine what caused the ulcer.
 Your eyes will then be examined, sometimes a special dye may be placed in your eye to aid in the diagnosis don't worry it doesn't hurt at all.
 Treatment usually involves eye drops and is very effective when treatment is started early.

 CLARE is an inflammatory reaction of the cornea and conjunctiva (a thin and transparent membrane that covers the sclera, the white part of the eye).
-This infection is mostly caused by sleeping with contact lenses and is characterized by awaking with red eyes.
+This infection is mostly caused by sleeping with contact lenses and is characterized by waking with red eyes.

 In most cases, no treatment is required.
 It is recommended that patients discontinue lens wear, which usually remedies the condition.
 However, if redness or irritation persists after 24 hours, you should see your optometrist.
 If you experience pain, sensitivity to light or decrease in vision, you should see your optometrist immediately.